l-ox/loapi/README.md

    `sudo npm install http`

-4) Create LOAPI server run file, give it executable permissions, and start it running.
+4) Create LOAPI server run file and start it running.

    `sudo vi loapi_server.js` --> input loapi_server code from this repo, remembering to change the `host`, `port` and `command` variables as well as the `keys` array.
 Note, the `host` and `port` are the local IP and port the server will bind to, the `command` is the bash command that will be run locally when `action1` is called, and the `keys` array is a list of permitted API keys for authentication purposes.

-   `sudo chmod +x loapi_server.js`

    `sudo node loapi_server.js`

 5) Test & Play

     - Make a call to your server with `http://<ip>:<port>/loapi?api_key=<key>&call=action1`.
     - If the API key was correct, you should receive a "200 OK - Authenticated Successfully" message in JSON, and, if the call was recognised, confirmation that triggering it was a success.
     - If the API key was incorrect and authentication fails you will receive a "401 Unauthorised", again, in JSON.
 Likewise, if the call is not recognised, the status of the call will not return back as a success.
+    - Additionally, if you want to add more actions and thus more backend commands/scripts that can be triggered to run via this interface, simply duplicate the following section of code directly below itself and change the condition and actions as required:
+`
+if (call.includes("action1")) {
+   call_status = "action1 success";
+   exec(command);
+}
+`

 ⚠️ WARNING: Not for production use due to limited security measures.
 Be sure to implement TLS at a minimum.